alexdlaird/pyngrok/docs/index.rst

 Expose Other Service
 --------------------

-Using :code:`ngrok` you can expose any number of non-HTTP services, for instance SSH tunnels, datatbase connections, etc. This can also be accomplished with :code:`pyngrok` by opening a :code:`tcp` tunnel to the desired service.
+Using :code:`ngrok` you can expose any number of non-HTTP services, for instances database.
+This can also be accomplished with :code:`pyngrok` by opening a :code:`tcp` tunnel to the desired service.

 .. code-block:: python

     from pyngrok import ngrok

-   # Open a tunnel to SSH
-   ngrok.connect(22, 'tcp')
-   # Open a tunnel to MySQL
+    # Open a tunnel to MySQL with a Reserved TCP Address
-   ngrok.connect(3306, 'tcp)
+    ngrok.connect(3306, "tcp", options={"remoteaddr": "1.tcp.ngrok.io:12345")
-   # Open a tunnel to Redis
-   ngrok.connect(6379, 'tcp)

 Configuration